TypeRocket/docs/v5/theme-templating.md

 get_footer();
 ```

-Instead, we can use view layouts.
+Instead, we can use view layouts by enabling the `\TypeRocketPro\Template\TachyonTemplateEngine`.
 Layouts allow our views to be nested inside a parent view.
 That parent view can be the single location where our header and footer will be located.

+To enable Tachyon templates, and access layouts, update your configuration under `app.templates.views` from `\TypeRocket\Template\TemplateEngine` to `\TypeRocketPro\Template\TachyonTemplateEngine`.

-Make a layout in your views folder under `layout/blog.php` like so:
+Once Tachyon templates are enabled, make a layout in your views folder under `layout/blog.php` like so:

 ```php
 <?php // resources/views/layouts/blog.php